f5devcentral/f5-professional-services/examples/f5-distributed-cloud/postman/README.md

 ### **F5-XC-Data-Retrieval_environment.json**
    * **log_duration** - time frame for log retrieval.  interval can be hours or minutes (example:  5 min, 2 hours).

-   **Note** Time will be time back from current time.
+     **Note:** Time will be time back from current time.
 So if you put 1 hour, then you will get logs for the last 1 hour.